-Child care regulations require 1 adult for every 10 children, and a maximum class size of 20.
+Child care regulations require 1 adult for every 15 children, and the maximum class size is not regulated.

 Require one adult for every 4 eighteen-month-olds, and a maximum class size of 8 in child care centers .
 [2005]17